-Mr. Vasudevan Ramamoorthy is elevated as Chairman Emeritus of the Company and he ceases to be Executive Chairman and Whole Time Director of the Company w.e.f.
-June 01, 2021.
-He is not a part of the Board.
+Mr. Vasudevan Ramamoorthy ceases to be Executive Chairman and Whole Time Director w.e.f.
+June 01, 2021 and thereafter considering his huge contribution to the success of the company, his experience, knowledge and wisdom was elevated as Chairman Emeritus.
+He ceases to be a part of the Board.

-Mr. V. Mohan, was appointed as Non-Executive (Independent) Chairman of the Board w.e.f.
+Mr. V Mohan, was appointed as Non-Executive (Independent) Chairman of the Board w.e.f.
 June 01, 2021.
+However, he ceased to be a Director of the Company on account of his sudden and sad demise on November 05, 2021.
+The Board greatly appreciates his immense contribution in the progress of the Company achieved so far.